 an avalanche observation to the center's forecasters.

-Generic GPS software, like MotionX GPS, are helpful for recording tracks, saving waypoints, and navigating in the backcountry.
+Generic GPS software, like Gaia and MotionX GPS, are helpful for recording tracks, saving waypoints, and navigating in the backcountry.
 They also allow you to share the information via email.

 The Wasatch Backcountry Skiing App (developed by the author of BeaconReviews.com), contains an index to almost 1,000 backcountry ski locations.
 In addition to displaying your current location on a topo map ("Where are we anyway?"), the WBSkiing app's unique compass will point to your selected destination.